Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 The `qiskit-ecosystem` theme then inherits the `qiskit` theme to make some tweaks:

 1. Adding back `brand.html` to the left sidebar, but with some custom code.
-2. Restoring Furo's `page.html` to remove the Qiskit top nav bar and restore the mobile header design.
+2. Restoring Furo's `page.html` to restore the mobile header design.
-3. `qiskit-ecosystem.css` setting the Qiskit top nav bar height to 0px.
+3. `qiskit-ecosystem.css` fixing some logo sizing.

 ### How to change HTML
 Copy the HTML template from Furo and save it in the same file path.
 Then, at the top of the file, add this header: